akanksha-atrey/akanksha-atrey.github.io/index.md

 * Our paper titled "Exploratory Not Explanatory: Counterfactual Analysis of Saliency Maps for Deep Reinforcement Learning" got accepted at [ICLR 2020](https://openreview.net/forum?id=rkl3m1BFDB).
 (December 2019)
 * Our extended abstract on "Evaluating Saliency Maps Using Interventions" got accepted at [Women in Machine Learning Workshop 2019](https://wimlworkshop.org/2019/).
 (September 2019)
-* I presented [Identifying When Effect Restoration Will Improve Estimates of Causal Effect](https://akanksha95.github.io/papers/Oktay_Effect_SDM19.pdf) at the [SIAM International Conference on Data Mining 2019](https://www.siam.org/Conferences/CM/Conference/sdm19) in Calgary, Canada.
+* I presented our paper "Identifying When Effect Restoration Will Improve Estimates of Causal Effect" at the [SIAM International Conference on Data Mining 2019](https://www.siam.org/Conferences/CM/Conference/sdm19) in Calgary, Canada.
 (May 2019)
 * Received an Honorable Mention for the [NSF Graduate Research Fellowship Program](https://www.nsfgrfp.org/).
 (April 2019)
 * I will be joining [IBM Watson's Science for Social Good Initiative](https://www.research.ibm.com/science-for-social-good/) as a Research Intern this summer.
 * Our paper titled "Identifying When Effect Restoration Will Improve Estimates of Causal Effect" got accepted at the [SIAM International Conference on Data Mining 2019](https://www.siam.org/Conferences/CM/Main/sdm19).
 (December 2018)